Senior man wearing a mask on an exercise machine.

 Dick Carroll is a strong 89-year-old.
 He always has been.
 A manual laborer for his entire life, Carroll was completely at home moving furniture and driving trucks across the nation and Canada into his late seventies.
 He was always proud of his strength and able to live a healthy life.

-So one year ago, it came as quite a surprise to him to suddenly not be able to breathe.
+So it came as quite a surprise to him to suddenly not be able to breathe.
 Carroll had developed a persistent upper respiratory infection that he just couldn’t shake and had to carry portable oxygen canisters with him.
 He also noticed he was starting to lose muscle strength.

 “I don’t care how sick you are or what your strength (or lack thereof) is, it works,” Carroll says of the Pulmonary Rehab program.
 “I spent the winter sitting in a chair, gasping for air.
 I never thought I’d get any of my muscle strength back.
 But I did.”